 Can I Use a Different Cut of Pork with this Recipe?

 Yes!
-You can a pork shoulder in place of the pork butt if you like.
+You can a pork butt in place of the pork shoulder if you like.
 You probably won’t even be able to tell a difference in the taste.

 Pork shoulder is sold with the bone in and with the bone removed.
 Either will work.